welel/noted/README.md

   <img src="https://img.shields.io/badge/code%20style-black-black">
 </p>

-<h3 align="center">This is a web service that helps to make, store and share notes.</h3>
+<h3 align="center">The website helps to make, store, search and share notes.</h3>

-This website helps to create personal notes, share them public, search notes for interesting topics and save them, follow users and be followed by others.
+This website helps to create personal notes, share them public, search for notes on a specific information source or interesting topics and save them, follow users and be followed by others.
 The project was created for my educational purposes, but has a practical application.

 <p align="center"><a href="https://welel-noted.site/"><img src="https://i.ibb.co/JxX9Tqm/screely-1671564299536.png" alt="NoteD."  border="0" /></a></p>